 Free range and pastured egg directory

-The egg carton may be labelled with verdant pastures, stamped with the term "free range", but are you getting what you think you are?
+The egg carton may be decorated with verdant pastures, stamped with the term "free range", but are you getting what you think you are?
 Who can tell?

 If you don't think that's really free range, then look for eggs with organic or animal welfare certification.